bitaemi/Angular-ngRx-Jest-Marble/src/app/store/README.md

 ![One-way DataFlow Diagram](reactive-dataFlow.png)

+ - dispatch = deal with (a task or opponent) quickly and efficiently

 we do not change the data stream from the input, but rather obtain a new data, and use it.

 NgRx library allows to react to state change in an observable stream, we have an observable driven state management.